KevinTreanor/GamesEngineAssignment/README.md

 # GamesEngineAssignment

-# Journey: a nature music visualiser using unity
+# Journey: a nature music inspired visualiser using unity

+## Proposal:

 ## Overview:
 The plan for this assignment is to match the serenity of the music playing with a natural environment.
 The camera will follow a track from a lake at the beginning through a forrest.
 As the tempo of the music increases the camera will gradually climb though the forrest.